Survivor 44

 Survivor 44 is the forty-fourth season of the American competitive reality television series Survivor.
-This season, filmed from June 5 through June 30, 2022, is the twelfth consecutive season to be filmed in the Mamanuca Islands in Fiji.
-It premiered on March 1, 2023, on CBS in the United States, and on Global in Canada.
+This season, filmed from June 5 through June 30, 2022, is the twelfth consecutive season filmed in the Mamanuca Islands in Fiji.
+It premiered on March 1, 2023, on CBS in the United States and Global in Canada.
+The season concluded on May 24, 2023, when Yamil "Yam Yam" Arocho was named the winner of the season, defeating Heidi Lagares-Greenblatt and Carolyn Wiger in a 7–1–0 vote.

 Production

 CBS renewed Survivor for its forty-third and forty-fourth seasons on March 9, 2022.
 As with every season since season 41, Survivor 44 features 26 days of gameplay, pitting eighteen contestants against one another in three initial tribes.
-Filming began in June 5, 2022 and concluded on June 30, 2022.
+Filming began in June 5, 2022, and concluded on June 30, 2022.

 Contestants

 The cast was announced on January 31, 2023, and consists of 18 new players divided into three tribes: Ratu, Soka, and Tika.
-Among the contestants is former Seattle Seahawks fullback Brandon Cottom.
+The name of the merged tribe is Va Va, a name coined by contestant and eventual season winner Yamil "Yam Yam" Arocho from the Fijian term va, meaning "four" (Va Va being 4-4, as is Survivor 44).
+The cast included former Seattle Seahawks fullback Brandon Cottom.

+Future appearances

+Bruce Perreault returned for the following season, Survivor 45.

+Outside of Survivor, Carolyn Wiger competed on the third season of The Traitors in 2025.
+In 2026, Yamil "Yam Yam" Arocho competed on the fourth season of The Traitors.

 Season summary

+Eighteen new castaways were divided into three tribes of six: Ratu, Soka, and Tika.
+Tika became the underdogs after losing most of the immunity challenges, but a core alliance of Carolyn, Carson, and Yam Yam outlasted their tribemates.
+Their position became powerful at the merge when the Ratu and Soka alliances went to war, as they navigated between the two sides to eliminate threats from each.

+Former Soka Heidi, the last non-Tika left, won the final immunity challenge and chose to face Carson herself in the fire-making challenge.
+The gamble paid off as she joined Carolyn and Yam Yam in the final three with a record-breaking firemaking performance.
+However, it was not enough to win over the jury as Yam Yam's social game and taking strategic credit for Tika's decisions won him the title of Sole Survivor.